clessmann/clessmann.github.io/publications.md

 ## Selected Publications

-- **The Political Geography of Cities: Capital Cities, Economic Fundamentals, and Urban Growth**
-  *American Economic Journal: Applied Economics* (accepted)
+- **The Political Geography of Cities: Capital Cities, Economic Fundamentals, and Urban Growth**    *American Economic Journal: Applied Economics*, 2026 (with Richard Bluhm and Paul Schaudt)

-- **Spatial Inequality, Geography and Economic Activity**
-  *World Development*, 2020

 - **International Trade, Geographic Heterogeneity and Interregional Inequality**
-  *European Economic Review*, 2020
+  *European Economic Review*, 2020 (with Georg Hirte and André Seidel)

 - **Regional Inequality, Convergence, and its Determinants – A View from Outer Space**
-  *European Economic Review*, 2017
+  *European Economic Review*, 2017 (with André Seidel)

 - **Spatial Inequality and Development – Is there an inverted U relationship?**
   *Journal of Development Economics*, 2014

+- **Interregional Redistribution and Mobility in Federations: A Positive Approach** *Review of Economic Studies* (with Anke S. Kessler and Nico A. Hansen)

 ## Working Papers
 - *Do Twitter's science stars get a citation premium?* (with Ali S. Önder and Maximilian Rose)